 Reaction to BIPP packing: A very uncommon allergic-type reaction to BIPP packing (if used); the patient will have formerly been sensitized by similar packing.
 The pinna and surrounding soft tissues will become hot and red almost immediately ie within 24-36 hours of the operation, as distinct from a post-operative cellulitis.

 The patient can normally go home the same day.
 Follow up is normally in 2 weeks for the removal of an ear canal dressing.
 Inform the surgeon if the patient experiences serious vertigo or sudden severe hearing loss.

-Simple analgesia, and ear-drops if the surgeon wishes.
+Simple analgesia, and ear-drops if the doctor wishes.